welijahclark/welijahclark.github.io/index.md

 #### [SQL Project #1](DAA_Intro_SQL_project.md)
 <img src="images/21 Days To Data Challenge.png?raw=true"/>

-The above project is a short walkthrough of basic SQL using IDA loan statement data available from The World Bank Group.
+The above project is a short walkthrough of basic SQL using IDA loan statement data available from the World Bank Group
 ---